Lycurgus1/CI_Jenkins/README.md

 1. Click on ```New item```
 2. Enter descripton of project
 3. Discord old builds ticked normally
+	- Restrict builds to 2
+	- This will reduce the unnneccesary builds saved
 4. Enter github repositry under github project tickbox
 5. Restrict where project can be run
 	- Tick then fill in box with sparta-ubuntu-node
+	- This may have to be inserted multiple times
-6 .Source code
+6. Source code
-	- Use git per industry standard.
+	- Use git per industry standard
 	- Copy link to repositry as ssh per git clone syntax
 	- Means jenkins will need verified keys